junchenzhi/Awesome-LLM-Ensemble/README.md

 > </a>

-> 🔥🔥🔥 **[Stay tuned for our updated arXiv version in December 2025!]**  It will be a more comprehensive journal-style version, incorporating the latest papers proposed in recent months.
+> 🔥🔥🔥 **[Stay tuned for our updated arXiv paper in December 2025!]**  It will be a more comprehensive journal-style version, incorporating the latest papers proposed in recent months.
 >